Bram1903/TotemGuard/README.md

 - `/totemguard info` - Displays information about the plugin.
 - `/totemguard alerts` - Toggles alerts on/off.
 - `/totemguard reload` - Reloads the configuration file (every single setting supports reloading on runtime).
-- `/totemguard check` or `/totemcheck`, `/checktotem` - Removes a totem from a player's inventory and checks if they are being quickly replaced.
+- `/totemcheck` or `/checktotem` - Removes a totem from a player's inventory and checks if they are being quickly replaced.

 ## Permission Nodes

-Operators (OPs) have these permissions by default:
+Operators (OPs) have these permissions by default (except the `TotemGuard.Debug` permission):

 - `TotemGuard.*` - Grants access to all TotemGuard permissions.
 - `TotemGuard.Alerts` - Allows the player to toggle alerts.